equivalent/scrapbook2/archive/blogs/2016-01-12-chromebook-for-web-developers.md

 really cool keybord shortcuts to various cool stuff.
 PC people won't be missing the "windows" key, Mac people wont be missing the CMD key.

-One thing to remmember is that Chromebook is just one big browser.
+One thing to remember is that Chromebook is just one big browser.
 If you use to work with workspaces in Ubuntu or OsX you will definitelly miss them.
 As I'm usually working on 3 things during a day it was hard for me to switch context (as everything is just a Chrome tab).
 But if